daily routine planner

 Experiment to find what energizes you and aligns with your goals.
 For example, if your goal is to learn a new skill, dedicate 20 minutes of your morning to studying before anything else.

 Important: Don’t compare your morning routine to others, especially those you see on social media.
-What works for a CEO might not work for a student.
-Focus on what genuinely serves *your* life and goals.
+What works for one person might not work for another.
+Focus on what genuinely serves your life and goals.

 Designing an Evening Routine for Deep Relaxation